You are here

 *The GradAwards system is not able to load a PDF in portfolio PDF format.
 Combining files converts all files to PDF format.
 Submissions must be in a combined PDF format.

-- Programs must provide assignee worktags from Workday for AGGRS awardees in order for funds to be disbursed.
+• Programs must provide fiscal officer contact information and assignee worktags from Workday for AGGRS awardees in order for funds to be disbursed.

-- Funds must be disbursed to the program by the end of the fiscal year (June 30).
+• Funds must be disbursed to the program by the end of the calendar year (December 31).

-- Unspent funds are to be returned to the Graduate School.
+• Unspent funds after 24 months are to be returned to the Graduate School.

 grad-schoolfellowships@osu.edu